AndiKod/Calepin/readme.md

 There are other options around Python, this one works for me at the moment, I'll check the other ones for reference.
 The link in index.html should be adapted to :8000 instead of :8080

-- Launch index.html with the VSCode's LiveServer extension.

-Sure.
-But the rest is waaaay enough before trying this.

 ## Basic usage

-Any mypage.md inside the md/ folder, will be available as webpage at url/?page=mypage 'url' will be different according to the choosen method.
+Any mypage.md inside the md/ folder, will be available as webpage at url/?page=mypage The 'url' part will be different according to the choosen method.

 Point a link to that page with `[MyPage](./?page=mypage)` from within another .md file inside md/ folder.